con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 >> 	rtogs pa 'chang] VM; rtogs par 'chang NyiGyu

 Uprooting all becoming with twelve links,
-Endowed with purity in all twelve forma,[^132-1]
+Endowed with purity in all twelve forms,[^132-1]
 His form the way of fourfold noble truth,
 With realization of the eightfold knowledge,[^132-2] (132)

-Possessing as his form the fourfold truth,

-[^132-1]: According to the commentators, this refers to the twelve sense sources (āyatana, skye mched) in their pure forms.
+[^132-1]: According to the commentators, the 'purity in all twelve forms' refers to the twelve sense sources (*āyatana*; Tib. *skye mched*) in their pure forms.
 [^132-2]: These eight knowledges are understood by Vilāsavajra as follows: knowledge of Dharma, knowledge of non-duality, knowledge of suffering, knowledge of the origin, knowledge of cessation, knowledge of the path, knowledge of destruction, and knowledge of non-arising.
-Vimalamitra, however, offers another interpretation: Mañjuśrī realises that the eight forms of consciousness (from eye consciousness through to the storehouse consciousness) are unarisen.
+Vimalamitra offers another interpretation: Mañjuśrī realises that the eight forms of consciousness (from eye consciousness through to the storehouse consciousness) are unarisen.

 * 132a, dvādaśāṅgabhavotkhāto: VV treats this as a reverse *bahuvrīhi*.